brather1ng/RePoE/RePoE/docs/crafting_bench_options.md

 - `bench_group`: Mods with the same value are placed into the same drop-down at the Crafting Bench.
 - `bench_tier`: The crafting tier/rank as displayed at the Crafting Bench.
+- `cost`: The currency it costs to craft this mod.
+The keys are base item ids.
+They can be resolved using `base_items.json`.
+The values are the amount of currency of the key's type crafting costs.